David Steiner (lobbyist)

-David S. Steiner is a New Jersey real estate developer, a former President of the American Israel Public Affairs Committee (AIPAC), who sits on the board of the National Jewish Democratic Council, is the CEO of the Steiner Equities Group, owns Steiner Studios, and is a commissioner of the Port Authority of New York & New Jersey.
+David S. Steiner (1929 – October 23, 2023) was an American real estate developer in New Jersey and a former President of the American Israel Public Affairs Committee (AIPAC), who sat on the board of the National Jewish Democratic Council.

-Biography
+He was also the CEO of the Steiner Equities Group, that owned Steiner Studios, and was a commissioner of the Port Authority of New York & New Jersey.

+Early life

 Steiner was born to a Jewish family and graduated from Carnegie Mellon University with a degree in civil engineering.

+Career

 Steiner was a minority partner for over 40 years with Samuel Sudler, the Chairman and President of Sudler Construction which was founded by his father Hyman Sudler in 1907.
 In 1996, after Sudler's death, Steiner who was a minority partner at the time, left Sudler and started Steiner Equities Group; and then created Steiner NYC as its New York arm.
-Originally focused on industrial real estate, he re-directed its investments to commercial office parks and retail properties.
+Originally focused on industrial real estate, he later re-directed its investments to commercial office parks and retail properties.
 In addition to development, the company also does property management, leasing and construction.

 In December 1996, Steiner was a member of the New Jersey State Electoral College, one of 15 electors casting their votes for the Clinton/Gore ticket.

 In 2003, he was appointed to the Board of Commissioners of the Port Authority of New York and New Jersey by New Jersey governor Jim McGreevey.
 He was reappointed by Governor Chris Christie in 2011.